notz/gitops-update/README.md

 # gitops-update

-GitHub Action that updates a single key in another GitHub repository.
+GitHub Action used to update image tags within a GitOps flow.

 ## Examples: